Powerlearnproject/se-day1-assignment-Kogaloh/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

 Software Engineering is the structured application of engineering principles to software development.
+It involves:

+Designing

+Coding

+Testing

+Deploying

-It involves designing, coding, testing, deploying, and maintaining software solutions that are scalable, secure, and efficient.
+Maintaining software solutions that are scalable, secure, and efficient.

 **Importance**
 **Drives Innovation** – Powers AI, Blockchain, IoT, and Cloud Computing.